 Night trains were one of my big concerns when travelling alone as you hear horror stories and I wanted night train travel in Thailand to be a good experience and not feel too worried or scared to sleep.
 Luckily, I always feel really safe on night trains in Thailand.
 Book a top bunk as I feel these are harder to access and always go second class, that way you are in a compartment with lots of other people – not just 3 people in your own cabin.
 I always feel there is safety in numbers.
 I normally chat to the people near me and get to know them and I sleep with my little backpack with my valuables near my head.
 I love ones about this size and think they are great for travel, you check them out on Amazon.

 Unfortunately Thailand has a terrible record for road safety, but not much we can do about that.
 If you’re lucky, your taxi will have a seatbelt.
 If there is nothing to plug the seatbelt in to then just loop it around your body.
 My top tips for taking taxis in Bangkok would be to always ensure they go on the meter.
 It’s illegal for them not to but they will try anyway.
 Always sit in the back seat, never in the front.
 If you’re travelling alone in Bangkok then taxis can be very convenient but keep your guard up.
-I’ve been harassed by two taxis drivers in three years here and when I told people everyone asked me if I was sitting in the front.
+I’ve been harassed by two taxis drivers while living in Bangkok and when I told people everyone asked me if I was sitting in the front.
 I wasn’t but apparently if I had I would have been asking for it.
 People’s attitudes suck and so do some taxi drivers but don’t let that stop you from living your life or enjoying your holiday.
 In Bangkok, many taxi drivers don’t always know where they are going so keep your phone out to check where they are going via GPS.
 Sometimes they are trying to scam you, but more often than not, I find they just don’t know the quickest route.
 Have your money ready so you can get out the moment the taxis pulls up.
-Some people feel safer using Uber but I have my doubts of whether that is really safer given recent news articles.

-Travelling Thailand Solo Advice: Don’t be too polite.
+Travelling to Thailand alone Tips: Don’t be too polite.
 If you feel like a guy is being over-friendly, close down the conversation, avoid looking at him and get out of the taxi at the nearest busiest place.
 7/11 convenient stores can be good as there are many of them and they are open 24 hours a day.

 Is Thailand safe for tourists: Transport – Night Buses